JadaDoby/Elevator-Kernel/README.md

 [This project is designed to provide hands-on experience and understanding in system calls, kernel programming, concurrency, synchronization, and elevator scheduling algorithms.
 Divided into three parts, it progressively builds skills.

-**Part 1: System Calls Integration**
-- Introduces system calls and their integration into a C program.
-- Uses "strace" tool for verification, laying the foundation for kernel interaction.

-**Part 2: Kernel Programming**
-- Develops a kernel module, "my_timer," utilizing timekeeping functions.
-- Creates a proc entry for reading current time, deepening knowledge of kernel modules and proc interfaces.

-**Part 3: Elevator Scheduling**
-- Implements a scheduling algorithm for a dorm elevator in a kernel module.
-- Handles concurrency, synchronization, and efficient scheduling.
-- Challenges participants with a practical, advanced kernel programming task.

-This project's structure ensures a seamless progression, with each part building on the knowledge gained in the previous sections.
-Participants gain practical skills in system calls, kernel programming, and key concepts crucial for developing robust software systems, particularly in operating systems and low-level programming domains.]

 ## Group Members
 - **[Jada Doby]**: [jdd20a@fsu.edu]
 - **[Shelley Bercy]**: [sb22bg@fsu.edu]